urke90/weather-app/README.md

 ```

 Head over to **http://localhost:3000** to see the app in action.

+## Message to the code reviewer

+Although the application is fairly small and does not require a complex structure, I have anticipated what it might look like on a larger project.
+Therefore, I have created a more complex application structure than necessary.

 License
 Distributed under the MIT License.
 See LICENSE for more information.